fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 gain (entropy).

-Explore selecting features to removal from your dataset in the “Preprocess” tab and the “Remove” button.
+Explore selecting features to removal from your dataset in the "Preprocess" tab and the "Remove" button.

 **Lesson 06: Machine Learning Algorithms in Weka**
 --------------------------------------------------